hcientist/Spotify-PKCE-Example/README.md

 "Quick" (? 😅) attempt at demonstrating the code to do Spotify's "new" PKCE authentication flow.
 Permitting apps with no backend to make requests to the Spotify API.

+Find the source code at https://github.com/hcientist/Spotify-PKCE-Example and a demo at https://hcientist.github.io/Spotify-PKCE-Example

 ## Highest level summary of the flow

 1. You have to register as a developer with spotify and then add an app.
 This will give you a `client id` and a `client secret`.
 You'll need the `client id` for this code/demo.